datarevenue-berlin/OpenMLOps/docs/index.rst

     @task
     def download_dataset(data_dir):
-        """Download the MNIST data set to the KFP volume to share it among all steps"""

         # DOWNLOAD DATASET CODE GOES HERE
         return dataset

     @task
     def train_model(dataset):
-        """Trains a single-layer CNN for 5 epochs using a pre-downloaded dataset.

         # MODEL TRAINING CODE GOES HERE
         return model